 Also amend proposed number of units for each site based on the CDC density of 30 dph and 40 dph for Neville House.
 15. 34 Site GA03/2 G2/6 Object It should be recognised that whilst a Certificate of Lawful Use was granted on this site, thereby being exempt from requiring planning permission.
 In planning terms an alternative development on a high flood risk site may well not be considered acceptable, particularly for residential use.
 We would recommend removing this site from the allocations.
 Not accepted.
 The GNP is encouraging sustainable development leading to good planning outcomes within the designated plan area and with respect to the Old Sawmill Site considers development will bring many benefits.
-Paragraph 104 of the NPPF 2012 states 'Applications for minor development and changes of use should not be subject to the Sequential or Exception Tests' but should still meet the requirements for site- specific flood risk assessments.'
-Following a site specific flood risk assessment concerns for risk and consequences of flooding can be resolved.
+Paragraph 104 of the NPPF 2012 states 'Applications for minor development and changes of use should not be subject to the Sequential or Exception Tests' but should still meet the requirements for site-specific flood risk assessment.'
+Following a site specific flood risk and consequences of flooding can be resolved.
 Measures to deal with Fluvial Flood No change.
+(Note however this site was subsequently deleted from the Submission NDP on the advice of Craven District Council on grounds of flood risk)

 Risk, Surface Water Flood

 Risk, SUDS Compliance and

 Flood Resilience may be

 required of an appropriate

 development and can be

 designed in.

 The Old Saw Mill is an

 historic building which

 needs attention for its

 preservation.
 It's change of

 use through a sympathetic

 renovation and conversion

 will preserve it for now and

 the future enhancing our

 built environment.

+The Old Court Mill Cite accord

 The Old Saw Mill Site scored

-85 in the GNP Sustainabilty Site Assessment which is
+85 in the GNP Sustainabilty

+Site Assessment which is

 significantly higher than the

 score of 80 set for inclusion

 as a proposed site in the

 GNP.
 In The GNP Informal

 Consultation The Old Saw

 Mill Site received 36

 representations of support

 and 8 of objection making it

 a supported site overall by

 the community.
 The

 redevelopment of The

 Sawmill Site brings an